|Efficacy Follow-Up Study of the CSESA Model

-Co-Principal Investigator: Odom, Samuel; Steinbrenner, Jessica Dykstra; Hall, Laura; Kraemer, Bonnie; DaWalt, Leeann
+Co-Principal Investigator: Odom, Samuel; Steinbrenner, Jessica Dykstra; Hall, Laura J.; Kraemer, Bonnie; DaWalt, Leeann

 Purpose: The purpose of this project is to determine the longer-term outcomes for high school students with autism spectrum disorders (ASD) who participated in an efficacy study of a comprehensive treatment model developed by the IES-funded Center on Secondary Education for Students with Autism Spectrum Disorders (CSESA).
 Compared to other high school students with disabilities, students with ASD have significantly more difficulty with daily living activities, a lower sense of self direction, fewer planned activities and social engagement with friends, and are less likely to have paid employment outside of school.
 The majority of rigorous research on interventions for children with ASD has been conducted with preschool- and elementary-aged students, leaving a gap in research focused on secondary students with ASD.
 The CSESA model is a comprehensive intervention that was developed to fill this gap.
 Preliminary results from the initial efficacystudy of CSESA demonstrate improvement of school-wide ASD program quality, but the effects on student outcomes are unclear.
 Student outcomes may take longer to observe after model implementation.
 The current project will follow up with the students involved in the original efficacy study of CSESA to determine the longer-term intervention effects (both in-school and post-school outcomes) and whether there is evidence of factors that may mediate or moderate the impact of the intervention on youth with ASD.